abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 allintitle:hard disk capacity minimum
 ```

-The `allintitle` operator basically matches the terms like `OR` operator, if any of the mentioned terms have no results, they will still show if there are any results for the other mentioned terms.
+The `allintitle:` operator basically matches the terms like `OR` operator, if any of the mentioned terms have no results, they will still show if there are any results for the other mentioned terms.

 | Operator      | Matches in Title    | Matches Elsewhere    | Use Case                                                     |
 | ------------- | ------------------- | -------------------- | ------------------------------------------------------------ |
 | `intitle:`    | Single word only    | Other words anywhere | When you want at least one word in title and others anywhere |
 | `allintitle:` | All words specified | No                   | When you want all words to appear in the title               |

-If you want to search for pages whose titles contain all the searched words use `allintitle`.
-If you want pages whose title contains first word only and others anywhere in the search result use `intitle`.
+If you want to search for pages whose titles contain all the searched words use `allintitle:`.
+If you want pages whose title contains first word only and others anywhere in the search result use `intitle:`.

 > [!INFO]
-> There are `inanchor:` and `allinanchor:` operators which generally output the same results as `intitle` and `allintitle` combinations.
+> There are `inanchor:` and `allinanchor:` operators which generally output the same results as `intitle:` and `allintitle:` combinations.

 ### The `*` wildcard operator